-2021 Medium: Wearable; Hand screen printed on cotton fabric Object #: TO-54 Ships with TO-55, Digital print on newsprint stock, 27.6 x 19.7 in., double-sided — Expanding upon themes from Baseera Khan’s “I Am an Archive” at the Brooklyn Museum.
+2021 Medium: Wearable; Hand screen printed on cotton fabric Object #: TO-54 Ships with TO-55, Digital print on newsprint stock, 27.6 x 19.7 in., double-sided — Still available at the Brooklyn Museum and their online shop — Expanding upon themes from Baseera Khan’s “I Am an Archive” at the Brooklyn Museum.
 We present global perspectives of the hair economy rooted within our archival research & articulated through the mediums of wearables and digital prints. ( Read The Full Study Below ▼)

 All people in the Western world have attained enough economic freedom to consider stray strands left on a hairbrush or comb worthless of consideration.
 But throughout slums in India, men and women who save these strands of hair for roaming trash collectors barely survive on whatever little they can get in exchange.
 This transfer marks the beginning of the human hair supply chain.